 In other words, those who vaccinate need to speak up and make it clear to their elected representatives that they want state law to protect their children – and the community – against outbreaks of preventable diseases.
 The laws will not enact themselves, and our representatives need to know the public wants this protection, that the public does not want high rates of measles cases or other diseases.

-Just like the diseases, anti-vaccine legislative successes are preventable.
+Just like the diseases, anti-vaccine legislative successes, such as maintaining religious exemptions, are preventable.
 And just like the diseases, doing nothing won’t prevent them.

 Phillips v.
 City of New York